 - Add the hazelnut butter, vanilla, egg and chocolate chunks and stir through until you have a well combined and even, sticky thick paste.

-- Using either a teaspoon or a cake-pop scoop, spoon out scoops of dough and roll into soft balls.
+- Using either a spoon or a cake-pop scoop, spoon out scoops of dough and shape into soft balls/mounds on the baking trays.
+Make sure there is plenty of space between each to allow for spreading in the oven.

-- Bake for 10 to 12 minutes, swapping trays round half way through to ensure an even bake. (slightly longer will give a crisper biscuit, less time will result in a chewy cookie)
+- Bake for 10 to 12 minutes (until the edges are just darkening), swapping trays round half way through to ensure an even bake. (a minute or two longer will give a slightly crisper cookie, less time will result in a chewier cookie)

-- Remove from the oven and leave on the baking sheets to cool, before removing to wire racks (if you can wait that long before diving in!)
+- Remove from the oven and leave on the baking sheets to cool completely.